patthoege/brain-flip/README.md

 # Credits
 ### Content
 * The font came from [Google Fonts](https://fonts.google.com/)
-* The color palette was displayed by [Coolors](https://coolors.co/)
 * The icons came from [Font Awesome](https://fontawesome.com/)
 * The favicon came from [Icons8](https://icons8.de/icons/set/brain)
-* Converter image to webp format for better performance from [Convertio](https://convertio.co/)
+* Converter image to png format for better performance from [Convertio](https://convertio.co/)
 * The responsive preview image at the top of the README.md came from [AmIResponsive?](https://ui.dev/amiresponsive?)
 * The card pattern image came from [Pattern Monster](https://pattern.monster/)

-### Media
-* The images came from [Pexels](https://www.pexels.com/) and [Freepik](https://www.freepik.com/).
+* The images came from [Pexels](https://www.pexels.com/) and [Freepik](https://www.freepik.com/)
+* The text title color came from [Text Gradient Color](https://www.cssportal.com/css-text-gradient-generator/)
+* The audio content came from [Open Game Art](https://opengameart.org/art-search?keys=click)

-### Frameworks and Content
+### Frameworks and Code
 * The website layout draws its inspiration from the Love Maths project.
-* <a href="https://www.w3schools.com/">W3 Schools</a> was a source of help to learn the functions of a card game.
+* <a href="https://www.w3schools.com/">W3 Schools</a> was a source of help to learn the methods/functions of a card game.
 * The <a href="">Web Dev Simplified</a> was a very useful resource to learn JavaScript Oriented Object Design Programming.
-* I research on various memory card games to gain insights.
-During this process, I drew inspiration from the <a href="">  </a> website and incorporated some of its key service points into my own.
+I research various memory card games from students to gain insights.
+During this process, I incorporated some of their key illustration points into my own.
-* <a href="https://dev.to/codebubb/how-to-shuffle-an-array-in-javascript-2ikj"> Dev.to - How to shuffle arrays</a>
+* Research further how to shuffle from <a href="https://dev.to/codebubb/how-to-shuffle-an-array-in-javascript-2ikj"> Dev.to</a>
+* As I am very new to JS, I asked a developer friend about a better way to approach the code, he recommends to use Javascript classes(Object Oriented Design Pattern) I also did some research about how to use classes to have a more accessible and organized layout of code<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_classes"> JavaScript classes</a> and watch some tutorials.

 [Back to top](<#table-of-contents>)